Neodork/PGS-encryptor/README.md

 - Clone this repository to the root directory of your drive.
 - (Optional) Remove the README.md file from your drive.
 - Go to or open a command line in your drives root directory.
-- Run `sh init` to generate the correct folders, permissions and a gpg masterkey (See generating the masterkey!).
+- Run `sh init` to generate the correct directories, permissions and a gpg masterkey (See generating the masterkey!).
 - (Optional) Remove the init script from your drive.
+- Open the `globals` file in the scripts directory and set your masterkey identifier under `KEY_OWNER_NAME`.
 - Run `sh encrypt` to encrypt the ssh and sshfull directory.
 - Add keys to your encrypted files with `sh add yourkey.key` or a whole directory using `sh add dirname`.
 - Load a key by its name with `sh load keyname` or load all your keys with `sh load --all`.
 You can define the amount of time in hours with the second argument `sh load id_rsa 2` the following will load id_rsa into the ssh-agent for 2 hours.